 Intended outcome Success criteria Phonics outcomes: To increase the % of children achieving 32+ on their Y1 Phonics screen.
 To reduce the number of children needing to resit Phonics screens in Y2.
 To reduce the number of children needing phonics interventions beyond Y2.
 Successful implementation of the ELS Phonics scheme.
 Successful implementation of targeted support via ELS interventions.
 Y1 Phonics outcomes increase (in line with local/national averages) Y2 Phonics: Targeted support for retake pupils to ensure they achieve 32+ on phonics screen.
 To close the gap in ARE for Reading in years 1-6: Increase the number of pupils achieving EXS for Reading in Y2 and Y6.
-Close the gap between PP and non-PP readers in Y3,4 and 5.
-Implementation of parent workshop for focus subjects (Reading & Phon- ics) Increase in % of disadvantaged chil- dren achieving EXS at end of KS2 (+20%) R-Y5 increase % of disadvantaged pupils achieving ARE (+10%) To continue to support children in achieving expected+ progress in writing to close the attainment gap between this and other core subjects. • Increase in number of pupils achieving ARE in Writing.
-Increased ARE for Writing in all year groups, when compared to 2020-21 and 2021-22.
-Closing the gap between PP and non-PP writers in Y3 To improve attendance for disadvantaged pupils across school so that it is in line with national for all pupils.
+(Closing the gap between school and national statistics) Close the gap between PP and non-PP readers in Y3.
+(31% of PP at ARE, compared to 49% of non-PP pupils) Continued delivery of parent work- shop for focus subjects (Reading & Phonics) Increase in % of disadvantaged chil- dren achieving EXS at end of KS2 (including combined).
+R-Y5 increase % of disadvantaged pupils achieving ARE (Minimum aim of +5% depending on YG starting point) To continue to support children in achieving expected+ progress in writing to close the attainment gap between this and other core subjects.
+Increase in number of pupils achieving ARE in Writing.(High focus year groups for 2023-24 are Y3, Y5 and Y6) Closing the gap between PP and non-PP writers in Y3 and Y5.
+Increased ARE for Writing in all year groups, when compared to 2020-21, 2021-22 and 2022-23 data.
+(Continue the trajectory of data improvement for this subject) To improve attendance for disadvantaged pupils across school so that it is in line with national for all pupils.
 Reduce persistent lateness for focus pupils.
 Reduce persistent absence.
 Enhance parent understanding of attendance and its importance in their child's education.
 Attendance improves and is in line with local average (Birmingham) The gap between school attendance and national attendance closes.
 Persistent lateness reduces.
 EOY figures are in line with local average and aiming for national average.